 The Center for Teaching and Learning supports graduate teaching assistants throughout their careers at UGA.
 Programs supported by the CTL include:

 All new graduate students with instructional responsibilities are required to attend the Teaching Assistants Orientation before the beginning of fall semester classes.
 Returning graduate students are encouraged to attend sessions of interest.
 Sessions include instructional methods and strategies as well as important legal and managerial information for beginning instructors.
-The fall 2013 TA Orientation will take place on Thursday, August 8 in the Miller Learning Center from 8:45 - 12:30.
-Download the 2012 program.
+The fall 2013 TA Orientation will take place on Thursday, August 8 in the Miller Learning Center.
+Registration and check-in is between 8:30 and 9:00 AM.
+The program goes until 1:30 PM, with a special session for international graduate students from 1:45 - 2:45 PM.
+Lunch will be served.

 - Academic Honesty